Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

     - Google Chrome DevTools.

+- Application was viewed and tested on desktop, laptop, iPad Air, Huawei P30 Lite and Samsung Galaxy A3.

+- Most testing was done to assure correct look and that all links work properly.

+- Friends were asked to also test the application for bugs, etc.

 Links:

 - all links on this website were thoroughly tested,

 - all tags in navbar lead to correct section of the website

 - all links open in new window (social media links & credits link in footer),

 Contact Form: